01 of 14

 Now you are in a position to complete the right angle weave stitch.
 Go back through the last bead picked up on the other needle and pull taut.
 Remember that your beads may not always align in neat right angles.
 Typically, the rows and beads will straighten out as you stitch more rows.
 Don't pull your tension too tight to compensate or your beadwork will not lay flat.

 Make sure you are always stitching back through the last bead.
 You can tell when you have stitched back through the bead because your threads will be coming out of the bead in opposite directions.
 When you go through the bead, your needles and thread will both be coming out of the bead in the same direction.Continue to 12 of 14 below.

 For the rest of the row, until you need to make the turn, continue the stitch by picking up two beads on the 'outside' needle, and stitch through the one bead on the prior row using the inside needle.
 Then, use the inside needle to stitch back through the last bead from the outside needle.

 For the turn, pick up one bead with the outside needle, stitch through the one bead on the prior row with the inside needle and pick up a single bead.
 Then stitch back through the bead on the other needle.
 This will position your thread to start the next row.Continue to 13 of 14 below.

 Single Needle Right Angle Weave Crystal Bracelet

-Once you have learned the basic of right angle weave, there are many variations that can help you create amazing jewelry.
+Once you have learned the basic of right-angle weave, there are many variations that can help you create amazing jewelry.
 Flat single needle right angle weave makes easy chains for pendants or as a base for embellishing.
-You can also increase the size of the chain by using 2 beads in every stitch instead of one.
+You can also increase the size of the chain by using two beads in every stitch instead of one.

 14 of 14